 - Light – This can actually be used to aid in fly control.
 Insect light traps use UV bulbs that trap flies.

-- Dirty Drains – With food and bacteria constantly flowing into drains, build-up is inevitable.
+- Dirty drains – With food and bacteria constantly flowing into drains, the build-up is inevitable.
 Regularly clean your drain to reduce the chances of a fly infestation.
 If you are having trouble with flies in your drains, we recommend Bioremediation.

 The biggest culprit of giving birth to a drain fly infestation is lack of sanitation.
 Slimy drains, moisture in garbage cans, clogged roof gutters, leaking air conditioners, and planter saucers are all potential breeding sites.
 The key to elimination is getting rid of the breeding site, so it is important to be on the lookout for places that would be attractive to these pests.